Why Electric Vehicles in Alameda?

 How do we reduce transportation emissions?

-What is the city doing to encourage electric vehicle adoption?
+What is the City doing to encourage electric vehicle and bicycle adoption?